 List your business on major directory and review platforms like Google My Business, TripAdvisor, Yelp, and more.
 Easily connect with potential customers and signal your location to Google for improved ranking.

 Besides creating content based on local news or events, write content optimised for local keywords.
 For example, if you run a coffee shop business in Singapore, you can use local phrases like “kopi in Singapore” to target a more local audience.

 Dedicated Contact Page

 Ensure your website has a dedicated contact page.
 Include your business name, complete address, email address, and phone number on your contact page.
 Additionally, set up a Google My Business page.

 3. Content Promotion

 Content marketing plays a pivotal role in boosting your SEO.
-Interlinking articles is an onsite SEO technique while promoting your articles off your website is an off-site SEO activity.
+Interlinking articles is an on-site SEO technique, while promoting your articles off your website is an off-site SEO activity.
 Companies often spend excessive time creating content with little promotional effort.
 However, you should ideally spend much more time promoting your content than producing it.
 Here are some channels to focus on for promotion:

 - Use hashtags to your advantage.
-Research relevant hashtags for your industry as they increase your exposure but do not overuse them.
+Research relevant hashtags for your industry as they increase your exposure, but do not overuse them.

 Watch this whiteboard Friday video from MOZ to learn how to drive traffic from Facebook.

 Reach out to bloggers and media for a possible guest post submission to promote your content.
 Get started with the guest posting by: